비발디-브라우저-로고

 I’m not just running WordPress sites, but I’m personally interested in web browsers.
 So, I’ve used Google Chrome, Mozilla Firefox, Microsoft Edge, and even dabbled in Brave Browser.
 However, despite using the web browsers mentioned above, I eventually returned to this web browser.
 That’s the Vivaldi browser.

 There’s a lot to talk about with the Vivaldi browser, and I’ll be writing about it a lot.
 To start with a conclusion, “This browser is the best!”
 Honestly, that’s not the case.
-However, I think that Vivaldi Browser is a web browser designed for people like me.
-Although some people have more experience with this browser than I do, I’ve been using Vivaldi browser for years and want to share my detailed review.
+However, I do think that Vivaldi Browser is a web browser designed for people like me.
+There are certainly people who have used and mastered this browser longer than I have, but as someone who has been using Vivaldi Browser for several years, I’d like to write a somewhat detailed review of it.

 • Throughout this article, there will be a lot of content comparing my experiences with Firefox, Edge, Chrome, and more.
 While some may not be familiar with Edge, there are probably many who haven’t tried Firefox, so please bear with me.